cisco-ex/outline/README.md

 </p>

 > [!CAUTION]
-> ⚠️ This version of outline is modified to use rudder tokens.
+> This version of outline is modified to use rudder tokens.
-> It **must not** be deployed anywhere where the request x-subject header cannot be trusted.</p>
+> It **must not** be deployed anywhere where the `x-subject` header cannot be trusted.

 This is the source code that runs [**Outline**](https://www.getoutline.com) and all the associated services.
 If you want to use Outline then you don't need to run this code, we offer a hosted version of the app at [getoutline.com](https://www.getoutline.com).
 You can also find documentation on using Outline in [our guide](https://docs.getoutline.com/s/guide).